zamcham/FullStack-Install-Roadmap/Webpack/Install-Webpack.md

 ```
 This script runs Webpack in production mode, which optimizes the output for production.

 6. **Test**: Test the Webpack configuration by running `npm run build`.
 This should generate a bundle.js file in the dist directory.
+If you see the dist folder then you have successfully installed webpack